c-hive/fresh-bot/README.md

 ## How?

-The action queries user-level notifications within a certain timeframe to seek and identify automated stale bot comments, usually starting with "*This issue has been automatically marked as stale*".
+The action checks notifications and acts when a bot comments a stale warning, usually starting with "*This issue has been automatically marked as stale*".
+It will then make a comment if no-one else did that yet.

 ## Usage

-The personal access token has to have *full control of private repositories* scope enabled to query notifications and be able to comment in your name as needed.

 ```yml
 name: Automated response to stale bot comments